decusvo/RestaurantReactApp/api/api_guide.md

 	or an error object, will generate an error if one of the item ids given was invalid

 ### /order\_event:
-EXPECTS: JSON object containing an order id and an event in the form:
+EXPECTS: JSON object containing an order id and an event in the form, the given event will be added to the database if it passes the event validation:

   ```json
   {